PowerShell/vscode-powershell/.github/ISSUE_TEMPLATE/Bug_report.md

 If your issue is not addressed by the FAQ, please fill in the following details so that we can help you!

+IMPORTANT: you can generate a bug report directly from the PowerShell extension in Visual Studio Code by selecting "PowerShell: Upload Bug Report to GitHub" from the command palette.

 The more repro details you can provide, along with a zip of the log files from your session, the better the chances